-I live far from grandma now, but my passion for figs hasn’t faded a bit.
-I bought a good bagful at the market the other day, and after eating almost all of them as simple as they come, I had to do something with those left behind, which were becoming a little too soft.
+Fig season is in full swing in Italy right now.
+I bought a good bagful at the market the other day, and after eating almost all of them I had to get creative with those left behind, which were becoming a little too soft.

-I found this recipe and it was perfect for what I had in mind and in my fridge.
-The cake turned out light and fluffy like a soufflé – perfect for the last days of summer.
+I concocted this cake recipe with what I had in the fridge.
+The cake turned out as light and airy as a soufflé, and perfuming of orange blossom water.
+We all loved it; it felt just perfect for these last days of summer.

 Turkish Yogurt Cake with Figs